baraline/convst/README.md

 To install the package from sources you can download the latest release on github and run `python setup.py install`:

 This will install the package and automaticaly look for the dependencies using `pip`.
 We recommend doing this in a new virtual environment using anaconda to avoid any conflict with an existing installation.
-We do not yet support installation via `pip` in the initial release.
 If you wish to install dependencies individually, you can the strict dependencies used in the `requierements.txt` file.

 An optional dependency that can help speed up numba, which is used in our implementation is the Intel vector math library (SVML).
 When using conda it can be installed by running `conda install -c numba icc_rt`